-Indicators: Family Reunification 1. oly for family s ⊠ No 2.
-Does the law set a maximum time limit for submitting a family reunification appTo be exempt from material conditionsIf yes, what is the time limit?12 mode s 🗌 No 3.
-Does the law set a minimum income requirement? s 🗌 No
+Indicators: Family Reunification 1.
+Is there a waiting period before a beneficiary of international protection of reunification?
+If yes, what is the waiting period? can apply for family ☐ Yes ⊠ No 2.
+Does the law set a maximum time limit for submitting a family reunification to be exempt from material conditions If yes, what is the time limit? on application? ☑ Yes ☐ No 12 months 3.
+Does the law set a minimum income requirement? ⊠ Yes □ No

-Certain family members of beneficiaries of international protection enjoy the right to join the beneficiary in Belgium trough family reunification.
-The legal basis for family reunification is Article 10 of the Aliens Act.
+Certain family members of beneficiaries of international protection enjoy the right to join the beneficiary in Belgium trough family reunification.697 The legal basis for family reunification is Article 10 of the Aliens Act.

 In 2018, UNHCR and the Federal Migration Centre (Myria) published a report illustrating the main obstacles that beneficiaries of international protection currently face in the context of family reunification.
-These include:
+These include:698